 What do we do?
-The Program in Cell Biology is a Division in the Department of Pediatrics.
+The Division of Cell Biology is a research program in the Department of Pediatrics.
 Its mission is to foster and support cutting-edge basic and translational research into the biology and physiology of lung cells, innate and adaptive immune cells, and the signaling pathways that regulate their function.

-The Program in Cell Biology is led by David W.H.
+The Cell Biology is led by David W.H.
 Riches, Ph.D.